 For accommodation, Berri has only a few options.
 We stayed at the Big River Golf & Country Club and it was a comfortable stay.
 Rooms are motel style with all you need.
 There is a swimming pool for those warmer days, and the rooms literally open up onto the golf course.
 Meals are served in the near by Country Club.
 This seems to be a popular choice as every room was full during our mid-week stay.

 The other popular option for accommodation in Berri is the Berri Hotel.
 The benefit here is the location, right in the centre of Berri and on the banks of the Murray River.
 While we didn’t stay here, we did eat dinner here one night and it looked good.
 They are also in the process of building some new accommodation, which looked more like apartments and multi-room family options.

 For caravan, camping and cabin options take a look at the Berri Riverside Holiday Park, which, as the name suggests, is again right on the river.
 We drove past it a couple of times and it looked like a lovely park to spend a few days with some great facilities for kids and adults alike.

 If you are looking for a holiday home with room for all the family, the Riverbush Holiday Cottages sleep up to six people.
 The cottages contain everything you need to feel like this is your home away from home.

 Places to Eat in Berri

-I’ve already mentioned the Mallee Fowl which I didn’t go to, but here are the places we did go to while we there there
+I’ve already mentioned the Mallee Fowl which I particularly recommend, but here are the other places we went to while we were in town

 - Big River Golf & Country Club